RHEAGROUP/DEH-ECOSIMPRO/.github/CONTRIBUTING.md

 ### Handling Updates from Upstream/Development

-While you're working away in your branch it's quite possible that your upstream development (most likely the canonical CDP4-SDK version) may be updated.
+While you're working away in your branch it's quite possible that your upstream development (most likely the canonical DEHP-EcosimPro version) may be updated.
 If this happens you should:

 1. [Stash](http://git-scm.com/book/en/Git-Tools-Stashing) any un-committed changes you need to
 1. `git checkout development`